cures-hub/cures-condec-jira/doc/features/decision-grouping.md

 These decisions are relatively easy to change, and have relative low impact on the properties of the system.

 ## Assignment and Filtering
-Levels and custom groups can be assigned using the context menu on a specific knowledge element in a knowledge graph view.
+Developers can assign decision levels and custom groups using the context menu on a specific knowledge element in a knowledge graph view.
+The following figure shows how a decision and the related decision knowledge to apply a certain git workflow is classified as a *process* decision.

 ![Context menu available in all views on the knowledge graph](../screenshots/decision_grouping_context_menu.png)